 - Establish “rest time” for your toddler, once he’s done with naps.
 When your toddler is ready to stop napping, you don’t have to give up your afternoon peace and quiet!
 Instead, try establishing a “rest hour” for your toddler.

 - If you’re sleep training, you may want to work on nights before naps.
-This is not a hard-and-fast rule, of course, but some families find that it’s easier to work on nighttime sleep first, and then focus on naps once nighttime sleep has improved.
+This is not a hard-and-fast rule, of course.
+Many families find that it’s easier to work on nighttime sleep first, and then focus on naps once nighttime sleep has improved.

 - When sleep training, know how long to work on a nap (and when to give up!)
-How long you should work on naps during sleep training will vary from child to child (and a sleep consultant can help you figure out the timing that’s best for your child), but in general, you don’t want to spend 2 hours working on one nap! 😉 Instead, work on a nap for a while, then take a break.
+How long you should work on naps during sleep training will vary from child to child.
+(A sleep consultant can help you figure out the timing that’s best for your child.)
+In general, you don’t want to spend 2 hours working on one nap! 😉 Instead, work on a nap for a while, then take a break.
 You can try again, or – depending on your nap schedule – you may need to wait until the next nap time to try again.

 - Take “schedule busters” in stride, but don’t let them undo your nap progress.
 “Schedule busters” like teething, growth spurts, illness, and sleep regressions can destroy your child’s napping habits temporarily.
 It’s fine to take a break from your usual napping routines to comfort your child.
 But be sure that you avoid creating any new napping habits you’ll have to undo later.